Coptic pronunciation reform: Reformed pronunciation (Greco-Bohairic)

 During the time of Pope Cyril IV of Alexandria (1854–1861), there were discussions between the Coptic and Greek Orthodox Churches of Alexandria about whether to unite, so one Patriarch would be the head of both Churches in Egypt.
 The unification did not come about, but one of the proposals made at the time was to make Coptic pronunciation conform more closely to Greek.

-The chief architect of this project was Arian G. Moftah, who taught Coptic in the Patriarchal Church at that time.
+The chief architect of this project was Iryān Girgis Muftāḥ, who taught Coptic in the Patriarchal Church at that time.
 Since the Coptic alphabet shares many letters with the Greek alphabet, he assumed that any change of Coptic pronunciation towards Greek would be a positive reform and would also assist with the expected union between the churches.
-The caveats are: